Take copies of your passports, visa and insurance and leave a copy at home with a family member or friend.

 Know the exchange rate of where you are travelling to and what to expect.
 For example, when we visited Vietnam in 2017 100,000 Dong was worth about AUD5.
 If you know what the local currency is, it can save a lot of maths and processing once you arrive.
 You can also take a conversion list.
 For example, write on a piece of paper what $10, $20, $50 and $100 converts to in the local currency - you can then refer to this when out shopping or paying for things.

 There are lots of things to take, but there are some things you can leave at home.

 Leave your valuables at home.
 Don’t take anything, unless you have to, that is irreplaceable or has sentimental value.

 Take only the basics and what you need from your wallet – the rest can stay home.

 Think about how many gadgets and electronic devices you want to take - they can be heavy.

 Passport and visa

-Printed copy of travel documents
+Printed copy of travel documents and itinerary

 Travel insurance details